paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-69a-cuban-liberty-and-democratic-solidarity-libertad.md

 (8) has given adequate assurances that it will allow the speedy and efficient distribution of assistance to the Cuban people.

-**(b) Additional factors** In addition to the requirements in subsection (a) of this section, in determining whether a transition government in Cuba is in power, the President shall take into account the extent to which that government—
+**(b) Additional factors** In addition to the requirements in subsection (a), in determining whether a transition government in Cuba is in power, the President shall take into account the extent to which that government—

 (1) is demonstrably in transition from a communist totalitarian dictatorship to representative democracy;